“Incredibly responsive, bright and user-friendly … a real star in the making.”

 Before transferring to the Bar, Katherine practised for five years as a solicitor at a magic circle firm, where she focussed on banking and finance.
 She was heavily involved in litigation arising from the 2008 financial crisis.

-Katherine is ranked as a leading junior in the field of Business and Regulatory Crime by the Legal 500.
+Katherine is ranked as a leading junior in the field of Business and Regulatory Crime by the Legal 500 (Tier 3) and in Financial Crime by Chambers and Partners (Band 3).
 She is appointed to the C Panel of the Attorney General’s Counsel to the Crown (civil).
-Katherine is a member of the editorial board for Lloyds Law Reports: Financial Crime and a contributor to Blackstone’s Criminal Practice.
+Katherine is a contributor to Blackstone’s Criminal Practice and a member of the editorial board for Lloyds Law Reports: Financial Crime.

 Corporate Crime and Investigations